troyvassalotti/plvylist/README.md

 Yes and it's on [GitHub pages](https://troyvassalotti.github.io/plvylist).

 ## How to use it
-- Download `plvylist-component.js` from dist/v2 (you probably want the minified version).
+- Download `plvylist-component.js` from dist/v2 (I don't have a minified version because that would make it very hard for you to define your personal settings).
     - If you're feeling ambitious, you can use dist/v1 instead; however, I am not maintaining that version anymore.
 While it should be fine to work with, please don't ask me to fix anything.
 - Add `<plvylist-player></plvylist-player>` to the HTML page you want to stream music from.
 - The following attributes are required to be added to the HTML (see the demo or index.html in this repo):